csci-1301/csci-1301.github.io/lectures/010_general_concepts/readme.md

     - Most CPUs use one of two languages: x86 or ARM
 - Assembly language
     - Easier way for humans to write machine-language instructions
-    - Use a sequence of letters/symbols to represent an instruction, instead of 1s and 0s.
+    - Use a sequence of letters/symbols to represent an instruction instead of 1s and 0s.
         - Example x86 instruction: `MOV BX, AX` which makes a copy of data stored in a component called AX and places it in one called BX
     - **Assembler**: Translates assembly language instructions to machine language instructions
         - For example: `MOV BX, AX` translates into `1000100111011000`
         - One assembly instruction = one machine-language instruction
         - x86 assembly produces x86 machine code
     - Computers can only execute the machine code
+- High-level language
-- High-level language such as C#, C++, Java, Lisp, Python
+    - Hundreds including C#, C++, Java, Python, etc.
     - Most programs are written in a high-level language since:
         - More human-readable than assembly language
         - High-level concepts such as processing a collection of items are easier to write and understand